Back to Top

 Senate Awards

-CONGRATULATIONS TO THE 2024 DUX ACADEMICUS AWARD RECIPIENT CATHERINE WESSINGER
+CONGRATULATIONS TO THE 2025 DUX ACADEMICUS AWARD RECIPIENT MITCHELL CRUSTO

-It is my honor to join with President Cole and the entire Loyola community to present the 2024 Dux Academicus award to the Rev. H. James Yamauchi, SJ Professor of the History of Religions, DR. CATHERINE WESSINGER.
+It is my honor to join with President Cole and the entire Loyola community to present the 2025 Dux Academicus award to the Henry F. Bonura, Jr. Professor of Law, Mitchell Crusto.

 Excellence in Teaching